rotators/Fo1in2/README.md

 # FALLOUT ET TU

-Bought to you by Rotators (the people who made FONLINE: 2238 and stuff), this project brings the first FALLOUT 1 into the engine of the FALLOUT 2.
+This project brings the first FALLOUT 1 into the engine of the FALLOUT 2.

-If you want to play the 100% real deal, the very pure experience so to speak, you should grab the original FALLOUT 1 instead of this mod.
-However, if you have played the original already, there's no reason not to try ET TU!

 ## Features
 - Replicates FALLOUT 1 in 2 almost 1:1.